cortexlabs/cortex/docs/clusters/management/create.md

 # primary CIDR block for the cluster's VPC
 vpc_cidr: 192.168.0.0/16

-# instance type for prometheus (use a larger instance for clusters exceeding 500 nodes)
+# instance type for prometheus (use an instance with more memory for clusters exceeding 300 nodes or 300 pods)
 prometheus_instance_type: "t3.medium"
 ```